anuragsingh132200/curelink/README.md

 ## Contact

-For questions or feedback, reach out at: jai@cure.link
+For questions or feedback, reach out at: anurag132200@gmail.com

 ---